Help us understand our audience.

 Implementation process

-How was the approach funded?
+How was this approach funded?

-• Start-up costs to launch the program: Year Up set a $4-million target in Charlotte for launch capital to cover start-up costs, such as office space and staff.
+• Start-up costs to launch the program: Year Up set a $4 million target in Charlotte for launch capital to cover start-up costs, such as office space and staff.
 It secured that funding through private donations, including from Bank of America, the Duke Endowment, and the John M. Belk Endowment.

-• Funding student learning and stipends: Year Up Charlotte generates roughly three quarters of its revenue from fee-for-service agreements with its corporate partners.
-These fees cover the costs of each student’s coursework, along with weekly stipends ($50/week during the first half, and $150/week during the second half).
-Year Up Charlotte receives roughly a quarter of its revenue through private donations, which cover overhead and scaling efforts (such as launching the accelerated program).
-Year Up Charlotte projects that if it chooses to stop growing, the fee-for-service agreements will cover program expenses in full.
+• Securing support from corporate partners: Year Up Charlotte generates roughly three-quarters of its revenue from fee-for-service agreements with its corporate partners.
+These fees cover the costs of each student’s coursework, along with weekly stipends ($50 per week during the first half, and $525 per week during the second half).

 • Conducting randomized control trials: Year Up combines philanthropic dollars and federal grants to support program evaluation.
 As a national organization, Year Up spends roughly $1.1 million per year on evaluation, including staff and internal administrative costs (in addition to varying sizes of project-specific investments for long-term evaluations).